 Choose avocados that are heavy for their size and have blemish-free skin.
 If you need a ripe avocado, find one that yields to gentle pressure.

 Store avocados at room temperature.
 Avocados ripen best between 60 and 75 degrees.
 To quickly ripen an avocado, store the avocado in a brown paper bag for roughly 24 hours.
 Do not store an unripe avocado in the refrigerator, or it will never ripen.
-Once an avocado is ripe, you can store it in the fridge for a few days to keep it from ripening further.
+However, once an avocado is ripe, you can store it in the fridge for a few days to keep it from ripening further.

 Because an avocado's flesh quickly discolors once removed from the skin, don't cut an avocado until you are ready to use it.
-Add lemon or lime juice to cut avocado pieces to keep them from turning brown.
+Once cut, add lemon or lime juice to cut avocado pieces to keep them from turning brown.